Electoral Area F Official Community Plan Update

 Given the fact that the City of Parksville has made several overtures in the past and most recently to take over the industrial section of Errington in Area F, can the topic of a renewed "Incorporation Study" be added to the Area F OCP in order to protect our current boundaries and rural tax base?

-noz asked about 4 years ago
+noz asked almost 5 years ago

 Thank you for your comment and question.
 The comments you provided on the topic of an incorporation study will be included in an Engagement Summary Report as part of the first round of community engagement for this project.
 Undertaking an incorporation study is not part of this OCP Update, but it could be included in the OCP in a list of implementation actions to be done at a later date.